gnuheidix/lake-level-meter/README.md

 <img src="https://github.com/downloads/gnuheidix/lake-level-meter/preview_20110511.svg" alt="Preview"/>

 If you are using a rotten browser, you won't be able to see the preview image.
-This script has been tested with Firefox 4 and Chromium 11.
+This script has been tested with Firefox 4, Chromium 11 and Opera 11.1.